Mustafa-Alkhazraji/Cybersecurity-Portfolio/Network Security/OS hardening.md

 By implementing these comprehensive hardening measures, `yummyrecipesforme.com` can significantly reduce its vulnerability to brute force attacks and enhance its overall resilience against similar cyber threats.

 ---

-**How to upload this to GitHub:**

-1.  **Create a new file:** Navigate to your GitHub repository.
-Click on the "Add file" dropdown, then select "Create new file."
-2.  **Name the file:** Give it a meaningful name, e.g., `Cybersecurity_Incident_Report_OS_Hardening.md`.
-3.  **Paste the content:** Copy and paste the entire Markdown content provided above into the file editor.
-4.  **Commit the new file:** Scroll to the bottom, add a concise commit message (e.g., "Add OS Hardening incident report"), and click "Commit new file."